 - Cost of materials: This includes everything that is used to make the cards such as rubber stamps, inks, embellishments, packaging, and card blanks.

 - Cost of labor: Working out the cost of labor is a vital part of getting the cost right.
-It is essential that you cover the cost of your time.
+You must cover the cost of your time.
 This should include the time it takes to make the cards, as well as the time involved in marketing and promoting the business, creating new designs, administration, and other day-to-day aspects of running a card business.

 - Overheads: The cost of overheads will include the cost of light and heat, any transport costs, telephone and Internet charges, stationery, and any other costs that are incurred when making and selling the cards.

 - Trade prices and commissions: Remember that when you are selling cards through third parties, they will generally expect either a trade price, which will be less than the normal retail price or they will take a commission on the sale.
 Either way, the amount that you receive will be less than the amount that you receive if you sell the cards directly.
 This cost will need to be taken into account when budgeting.

 The other key factor when pricing handmade cards are what the market will bear.
 If, after pricing all the individual elements of making the card, the cost is much too high for the chosen market, then the cards will fail to sell.
 Taking a good look at the price of cards already available will help to determine a good price level.

 - If the prices are too high: Take another look at the card designs and see if there is anything that can be adjusted.
 There is little point in proceeding with the cards if they are overpriced in the marketplace.
 This might include looking for cheaper materials, cutting out some embellishments or looking for time-saving techniques.